NfcForAndroid/NfA/README.markdown

 ## In the road map

 Here is the list the next plained features :
+* 0.8.0
  * Have for each record : a writer / parser / filter
  * Add Signature Record
  * Add the possibility for smartPoster to have more than a title
+ * Add junit tests
+* 0.9.0
  * Add Handover records
  * Add Crypto module for an easier management of data to transfert
  * Add Abstract Activities for an easer management of methods link to the life cycle
+* 1.0.0
  * Optimize the code
+ * bug fix

 ## Source of inspiration